code-code-codex/python/README.md

-# python
+# Python
-Just some useful python snippets
+Just some useful python (commented) snippets and resources